Audi e-tron Sportback SUV

 For those wanting more performance, the flagship e-tron S Sportback gets a 95kWh battery and a stonking 496bhp power output.
 This setup makes it the quickest in the range, managing 0-62mph in 4.5 seconds and a top speed of 130mph.
 All of this performance does impact the cars range though, as despite sharing the larger battery with the 55 quattro model, the ‘S’ model can only manage up to 224 miles between charges.

-The e-tron isn't cheap and even the entry-level Technik version gets features including LED headlights, 20-inch alloy wheels, dual-zone climate control and the Virtual Cockpit.
+The e-tron isn't cheap but even the entry-level Technik version gets features including LED headlights, 20-inch alloy wheels, dual-zone climate control and the Virtual Cockpit.
 There's also Sport, S line and Black Edition trims, with S line and above getting air suspension, Matrix LED headlights and 21-inch alloys.
+The top Vorsprung trim level adds 22-inch alloys, digital matrix lights with driver-configurable settings, sportier seats and a Bang & Olufsen sound system – this trim is only available on the more powerful 55 quattro and e-tron S Sportback models.
 Every ‘S’ Sportback model gets a new front bumper with larger air intakes, a prominent rear diffuser, widened bodywork and red ‘S’ badging.

 The Sportback takes all the best attributes of the standard Audi e-tron and offers buyers a sportier look.
 It boasts the same high quality interior, refined driving experience and technology, but has a price tag to match.